Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ![The team members' dialog](../images/team-members-dialog.png)

-To **invite new members** click on the *+ Members* blue button.
+To invite new members click on the *+ Members* blue button.

 In the dialog above, you will find a list of all team members and their roles.
-You can **change each member's role or remove the member** from the team by clicking on the role's dropdown.
+You can change each member's role or remove the member from the team by clicking on the role's dropdown.

-You can change the role of or remove **more than one member at the same time**.
+You can change the role of or remove more than one member at the same time.
 To do this:

-1. Select the checked box on the right of the *+Members* blue button.
+1. Select the checked box on the right of the _+Members_ blue button.
 2. Checkboxes on the right of members' roles appear:

 ![Checkboxes appear for each member allowing to change roles or delete members simultaneously](../images/select-more-than-one-member.png)

 3. Select the checkboxes of members you want to remove/change the roles of.
-4. Choose the trash icon or a role from the menu at the bottom center of the screen and **apply for all simultaneously**.
+4. Choose the trash icon or a role from the menu at the bottom center of the screen and apply for all simultaneously.

 ### Can I work with people from outside of a team?

 Sometimes you may need to work on a particular task or project with people outside of your team.
 In this case, it doesn't make sense to add them as members to your team.

-You can **assign tasks** to members outside of your team in the team's *Tasks* tab on the left.
+You can assign tasks to members outside of your team in the team's _Tasks_ tab on the left.

 ![Tasks tab in a team](../images/tasks-tab-team.png)

 Users will receive a notification about the task they were assigned.
-For them the task will appear in *Home > Tasks*.
+For them the task will appear in _Home > Tasks_.

-All members of a team can be members for its projects and you can also **add external members to projects**.
+All members of a team can be members for its projects and you can also add external members to projects.

 To do this:

-1. Navigate to your **team** > **Projects** > **Selected Project** > Project **Overview** (in the tab bar on the left).
+1. Navigate to your _team > Projects > Selected Project > Project Overview_ (in the tab bar on the left).
-2. Click/tap on the **profile images icons** (left widget in *Overview*) to open _Who is working on this?_ dialog:
+2. Click/tap on the _profile images icons_ (left widget in *Overview*) to open _Who is working on this?_ dialog:

 ![External tab in the Who is working on this? dialog](../images/external-members-project.png)

-3. Choose **External** > **+ Members** blue button to add members who are not part of the team to this project.
+3. Choose _External > + Members_ blue button to add members who are not part of the team to this project.

-You can also go directly to a project's *Tasks* tab and **assign a task to an external member**.
+You can also go directly to a project's *Tasks* tab and assign a task to an external member.

 >[!NOTE] **External members** can work with any other Slingshot users.
-They don't need to be part of the same main Organization as you.
+They don't need to be part of the same main organization as you.

-External members, who are added to a project, will receive **notifications** about the project and its state.
+External members, who are added to a project, will receive notifications about the project and its state.
 They will also be notified when the project is mentioned (by using the *@ sign* + the project's name).

-Every team member can **stop receiving (unfollow) notifications** about a project and its mentions.
+Every team member can stop receiving (unfollow) notifications about a project and its mentions.
 To do this, navigate to the *Who is working on this?* dialog > *Team members* and unmark the checkbox next to your name, as shown below:

 ![Unmark checkbox to unfollow project](../images/unfollow-project.png)

 The Owner of a team can also exclude team members from a project.
-After unfollowing a project, you will receive only **notifications about tasks** within this project assigned to you.
+After unfollowing a project, you will receive only notifications about tasks within this project assigned to you.

 ### How can I change the team's privacy, name or description?

-If you are **the Owner of a team** you can change your team's settings.
+If you are the Owner of a team you can change your team's settings.
 To do this, go to the team's [Overview](#how-can-i-get-visibility-over-a-team) and select the gear icon:

 ![Accessing team settings](../images/access-team-settings.png)

 Here you can change your team's name, description and privacy.

 >[!NOTE] Not only Owners are allowed to change a team's settings.
-Your team's name and description can be changed by users with Members' permissions provided that your team is part of the main Organization and the user is Owner of the main Organization.
+Your team's name and description can be changed by users with Members' permissions provided that your team is part of the main organization and the user is Owner of the main organization.

 ### Why are teams public by default?